Frequently Asked Questions

 New Mexico requires Doctors of Oriental Medicine to demonstrate continuing education in one two ways either current NCCAOM certification or 15 hours/CEU credits each year

-New Mexico accepts all NCCAOM approved CEU courses and courses approved by other acupuncture or oriental medicine licensing authorities
+New Mexico accepts all NCCAOM approved CEU courses and courses approved by other acupuncture or oriental medicine licensing authorities.

-CPR Requirement: Starting in 2020 applicants renewing a license as a Doctor of Oriental Medicine must have:proof of current Basic Life Support, BLS, and CPR with proof of having completed an American heart association or American Red Cross approved course; hands-on supervised practice of clinical skills is required; the didactic portion may be completed on-line; a current copy of this card shall be submitted to the board at the time of each annual license renewal.
+CPR Requirement: Starting in 2020, applicants renewing a license as a Doctor of Oriental Medicine must have: proof of current Basic Life Support, BLS, and CPR with proof of having completed an American Heart Association or American Red Cross approved course; hands-on supervised practice of clinical skills is required; the didactic portion may be completed on-line; a current copy of this card shall be submitted to the board at the time of each annual license renewal.

 What is RLD?

-What is BOAM?
+What is the BAOM?

-The New Mexico Board of Acupuncture and Oriental Medicine (BAOM): consists of seven members appointed by the governor for three year terms.
-Four members are licensed doctors of oriental medicine that have lived and practiced in New Mexico for the past 5 years or more.
+The New Mexico Board of Acupuncture and Oriental Medicine (BAOM): consists of seven members appointed by the governor for three-year terms.
+Four members are licensed doctors of oriental medicine that have lived and practiced in New Mexico for the past five years or more.
 Three members are public members and are not acupuncturists, or have not practiced acupuncture or oriental medicine and do not have any other financial interest in the profession.
 No board member shall be the owner, principal or director of an institute offering educational programs in acupuncture and oriental medicine.
 No more than one board member may be from each of the following categories:

 - a faculty member at an institute offering educational programs in acupuncture and oriental medicine;